mrhustlex/url-shortener/README.md

       * Else
         * return error with value not found
 ## Database schema design
-We are levearaging the DynamoDB with 1 partition kay ,1 sort key.
+We are levearaging the DynamoDB with 1 partition kay.
 Since there is no complex relation for this application, there will only be one table "UrlMap".
 Here is the expected schema.

 var schema = {
     TableName : "UrlMap",
     KeySchema : [ {
         AttributeName : "url",
-        KeyType : "HASH"
-    }, //Partition key
+    },
     {
         AttributeName : "shorternedUrl",
-        KeyType : "RANGE"
+        KeyType : "HASH"
-    } //Sort key
+    } //Partition key
     ],
     ProvisionedThroughput : {
         ReadCapacityUnits : 10,